bjohnson66/rosGPSDriver/README.md

 matrixWaypointNav.py puts the target into the Robot's frame of reference then uses a rotation matrix and some facny math
                   to decide how much power to send to the riht and left thruster

+sinMove.py is not really a navigator at all, but is simple and could be used to help understand how the python scripts              talk to the boat